HollisJoe/Polylib4/README.md

 # Polylib4
-New version of Polylib that includes Npatch interface
+New version of Polylib that introduces Npatch interface